SC directs completion of Orange Line project by May 20

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Friday directed three construction companies to ensure by May 20, completion of construction work on the Orange Line Metro Train (OLMT), a project expected to facilitate some 250,000 commuters every day in Lahore, the metropolitan city of Punjab.
+ISLAMABAD: The Supreme Court (SC) on Friday directed three construction companies to ensure by May 20, completion of construction work on Orange Line Metro Train (OLMT), a project expected to facilitate some 250000 commuters every day in Lahore, the metropolitan city of Punjab.

-A two member bench of the apex court, headed by Justice Gulzar Ahmed, heard the Orange Line Metro Train (OLMT) case.
-The project is part of the city metro network aimed at connecting Raiwind, Multan Road, Mcleod Road, Lahore Junction Railway Station and the Grand Trunk Road.
+A two member bench of the apex court headed by Justice Gulzar Ahmed heard the Orange Line Metro Train (OLMT) case.
+The project is part of the city metro network aimed at to connect Raiwind, Multan Road, Mcleod Road, Lahore Junction Railway Station and the Grand Trunk Road.

-In January, the court had directed the Punjab government to ensure release of Rs1 billion for payment of the companies working on the Orange Line Metro Train (OLMT) project.
+In January the court had directed the Punjab government to ensure release of Rs1 billion for payment of the companies working on Orange Line Metro Train (OLMT) project.

-On Friday, the court took a strong exception to delay of work on the project and ordered three construction companies to complete the project by May 20 and demanded a guarantee of Rs10 million each from the companies.
+On Friday, the court took strong exception of delay of work on the project and ordered three construction companies to complete the project by May 20 and demanded a guarantee of Rs10 million each from the companies.

 The court ruled that the guarantees will be forfeited if the companies failed to finish the project by May 20.
 During the course of hearing Justice Gulzar Ahmed expressed concern over the project’s current Director Fazal Haleem and said due to him the work has been delayed.